HerrerAaron/RHC_Analytics/README.md

 - **Causal inference**: Used propensity-score weighting to make the treatment and comparison groups statistically comparable before estimating RHC's effect on mortality.
 - **Predictive modelling**: Compared three machine learning models, selected the best-performing one using cross-validation, then evaluated it once on unseen data.
 - **Subgroup analysis**: Re-estimated the treatment effect separately across diagnoses and severity levels, then formally tested whether those differences were statistically real rather than eyeballing them.
-- **Survival analysis**: Modeled not just whether patients died, but when, and formally tested a key modelling assumption rather than taking it for granted.
+- **Survival analysis**: Modelled not just whether patients died, but when, and formally tested a key modelling assumption rather than taking it for granted.

 <!-- markdownlint-disable MD033 -->
 <details>